 as it cannot trigger feelings that parallel the disappointing/unrequited

-attachment experiences he had to endure throughout childhood.
+attachment experiences he had to endure throughout infancy and childhood.

 lover who's elusive, cruel, or just emotionally and/or physically

 what the Caregiver experienced as a child, seeking a loving/responsive

 parent when he needed that attention.
 This emotionally inadequate,